mikechau/react-primer-draft/README.md

 #### propTypes

-`propTypes` documents the props expected by a component and define validators generating notices in the dev console.
+`propTypes` documents the props expected by a component and defines validators for generating warnings in the dev console.

 It is recommended that you define `propTypes` in any component that expects props, it not only is useful for validation during development but can be a way of documenting the component and it also makes it clear to others what the component expects.